Flameborn/Kiramoji/README.md

 ### Requirements

 First and foremost, you will need a webserver.
 Apache is a good choice, or [Caddy](https://caddyserver.com) if you prefer something more modern and awesome.

+#### Caddy 1

-When you download it, you will need the [http.cgi](https://caddyserver.com/docs/http.cgi) middleware.
+When you download/build Caddy, you will need the [http.cgi](https://caddyserver.com/docs/http.cgi) middleware.
 Add it in the plugins section.

+#### Caddy 2

+When building Caddy 2 via [xcaddy](https://github.com/caddyserver/xcaddy), you can use https://github.com/aksdb/caddy-cgi instead.
+See examples on the same Github page.

+#### Kiramoji

-Kareha does not require much, it should work on most distributions out of the box.
-The only exceptions are Perl's CGI and utf8::all modules.
+Kiramoji does not require much, it should work on most distributions out of the box.
+The only exceptions are Perl's *CGI* and *utf8::all* modules.
 You can use a package manager, such as cpan or cpanminus to install them.

+_WARNING_: Your version of Perl must be 5.24 or newer.

-In case your server does not come with Perl by default, you can install it via your package manager.
+In case your server does not come with Perl by default, you can install it via your package manager, or [perlbrew](https://github.com/gugod/App-perlbrew).
 Refer to its documentation for help, usually _man packageManagerName_ will do the trick.

-### Setting up Kareha
+### Setting up Kiramoji

 1. git clone https://github.com/Flameborn/Kareha
 2. Copy everything to your cgi-bin directory.
-3. Make sure _kareha.pl_ and _admin.pl_ has execute permission (+x).
+3. Make sure _kiramoji.pl_ and _admin.pl_ has execute permission (+x).
-4. Make sure that the main _Kareha_ directory and the _res_ directory are writable (+w).
+4. Make sure that the main _Kiramoji_ directory and the _res_ directory are writable (+w).
 5. Copy everything from one of the _mode_ directories, either _message_ or _image_, depending on what kind of board you wish to have.
 6. Modify _config.pl_, in particular uncomment and change _ADMIN_PASS__ and _SECRET_.
-7. Open _YourDomain.com/kareha.pl_ to generate the index page.
+7. Open _YourDomain.com/kiramoji.pl_ to generate the index page.

 Enjoy!